Andrew-O39/FolioCite/docs/user_guide.md

 # 📘 FolioCite – User Guide
-*A simple guide for using the FolioCite book citation generator.*
+*A simple guide for using the FolioCite citation generator.*

 ---

 ## 🗂️ What is FolioCite?

-FolioCite is a simple tool that helps you:
+FolioCite is a lightweight, user-friendly tool for generating academic citations.

+It now supports:
+- Books
+- Journal articles
+- Websites:

+You can:
 - Search for a book (via Open Library)
 - Search for a **journal article** (via Crossref)
-- Confirm or edit its details
+- Manually generate citations for books, articles, and websites
-- Generate a citation in multiple styles
+- Generate citations in APA, MLA, Chicago, Harvard, or Vancouver
 - Save citations to your personal bibliography
+- Filter by Books / Articles / Websites / All
 - Export your bibliography as **.txt** or **.bib**
-- Manually enter a book if it cannot be found online
+- Copy plain text, formatted HTML, or BibTeX
 - Delete items or clear your bibliography entirely

 FolioCite is designed to make referencing quick and stress-free.